castorw/large6-named/README.md

 ### The Solution
 This domain name server implementation is not a standard record base domain name server.
 This system rather responds to queries dynamically.
 It's configuration is made specifically to cover network prefixes and creates the records dynamically.

+## More information
+Please visit wiki at <https://github.com/castorw/large6-named/wiki> to get more information.